jax-ml/jax/README.md

 Python and NumPy functions.
 It can differentiate through loops, branches, recursion, and closures, and it can take derivatives of derivatives of derivatives.
-It supports reverse-mode differentiation (a.k.a. backpropagation) as well as forward-mode differentiation, and the two can be composed arbitrarily to any order.
+It supports reverse-mode differentiation (a.k.a. backpropagation) via [`grad`](#automatic-differentiation-with-grad) as well as forward-mode differentiation, and the two can be composed arbitrarily to any order.

 What’s new is that JAX uses [XLA](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/compiler/xla/g3doc/overview.md)